Physical & Occupational Therapy

-Louisville Orthopaedic Clinic (LOC) offers the services of Sports Rehabilitation through our on site physical therapy department.
+Louisville Orthopaedic Clinic (LOC) offers the services of Sports Rehabilitation through our on site physical therapy and occupational therapy departments.
 Whether you’re recovering from surgery, sidelined from an acute injury, or dealing with a chronic condition, your physician might suggest physical therapy.
 Our physicians work closely with the Sports Rehab staff to provide you with the best in orthopaedic care.
 Sports Rehab also utilizes the services of an athletic trainer, who is a certified member of the National Athletic Trainer’s Association (NATA).
 Athletic trainers ensure the quickest recovery for our athletes, and aid in a safe return to sports and recreational activities.

 Tim Braun is the clinic director of our onsite Sports Rehab Center.
 He graduated from the University of Louisville in 1993.
 He received the Professional Excellence Award and served as the President of the School of Allied Health in Student Government.
 Tim’s entire career has focused on orthopaedics and sports medicine.
 In addition, he has taken multiple continuing education courses, including spine and sports related injuries.
 He feels it is important to educate the patient about the source, treatment, and prevention of their condition.
 Tim is a member and certified clinical instructor of the American Physical Therapy Association.